This guide has everything you need to know about buying your perfect mattress online.

 Latex - The all natural memory foam

 Latex foam is very similar to memory foam, but where memory foam is made synthetically, latex is made exclusively from the processed sap of the rubber tree, which makes it completely natural.
 Also, it is quite popular for those with non-latex allergies because it is non-toxic, hypoallergenic, and eco-friendly.
+Where memory foam is soft and less responsive, latex offers a naturally firmer and bouncy feel.
+Some folks love this and others prefer more contouring.

 - Spine alignment is excellent